What are impacted teeth?

 If the eruption path is cleared and the space is opened up by age 11 or 12, there is a good chance the impacted cuspid (eye) tooth will erupt with nature’s help alone.
 If the cuspid tooth remains impacted into the mid or late teenage years, it is unlikely to come in by itself even with sufficient space cleared for its eruption.
 Once development of tooth is complete, there is a much higher chance the tooth will be fused (ankylosed) in the inappropriate position.
 In these cases the tooth will not budge despite all the efforts of the orthodontist and oral surgeon to erupt it into place.
 Sadly, the only option at this point is to extract the impacted tooth and consider an alternate treatment to replace it in the dental arch (dental implants and crown and bridge restorations)

-We're Here To Help.If you have any questions or to schedule an appointment call our Stuart office at Stuart Office Phone Number 772-283-6757 you can also Book Online.
+We’re Here To HelpIf you have any questions or to schedule an appointment call the most convenient office for you: Stuart – Stuart Office Phone Number 772-283-6757 you can also Book Online.

 What can be done if a tooth is delayed in it’s eruption?